lightning/blips/blip-tap.md

 Bitcoin Backbone portion of the Lightning Network.

-For each logical payment to be accepted, the Edge Node and the Liquidity Provider engage in Request-For-Quote (RFC) swap negotiation.
+For each logical payment to be accepted, the Edge Node and the Liquidity Provider engage in Request-For-Quote (RFQ) swap negotiation.
 Once a price has been accepted, a final response is returned that uniquely identifies that specified price.
-The final quote is then identified by either a `tap_rfq_scid` or a `tap_rfc_hash`.
+The final quote is then identified by either a `tap_rfq_scid` or a `tap_rfq_hash`.
 The former is laced in the first hop for an outgoing payment with a TAP origin, and the latter placed within the normal onion payload for a last-mile hop into a TAP asset.